sjtu-cyberc3/livox_ros2_driver/README.md

 ### 3.2 ROS2 launch load command example

+   In lidar connection mode, the commands to load livox_ros2_driver are as follows :
+   `ros2 launch livox.launch.yaml data_src:=0`

+   In hub connection mode, the commands to load livox_ros2_driver are as follows :
+   `ros2 launch livox.launch.yaml data_src:=1`

-   In lidar connection mode, the commands to load livox_ros2_driver and rviz2 are as follows :
+   In lidar connection mode, the commands to load livox_ros2_driver as intra-process mode (rclcpp_component) are as follows :
-   `ros2 launch livox_lidar_rviz_launch.py`
+   `ros2 launch livox_component.launch.yaml data_src:=0`

-   In hub connection mode, the commands to load livox_ros2_driver and rviz2 are as follows :
+   In hub connection mode, the commands to load livox_ros2_driver as intra-process mode (rclcpp_component) are as follows :
-   `ros2 launch livox_hub_rviz_launch.py`
+   `ros2 launch livox_component.launch.yaml data_src:=1`

 ### 3.3 ROS2 launch loads livox_ros2_driver precautions

 1. The launch method of ros2 is completely different from that of ros1.
-The launch file of ros2 is actually a python script;
+The launch file of ros2 is actually a ~~python script~~ yaml file;

 2. The ros2 driver no longer supports specifying the LiDAR device to be connected under the command line, and only supports configuring the corresponding LiDAR broadcast code and other parameters in the json configuration file;